 In order to best help you, the tutors need to be familiar with your instructor's requirements for the specific essay you're working on.
 Many instructors hand out paper copies of their assignment instructions.
 Others will post the instructions online on a site such as Blackboard.

 - A rough draft of your writing assignment (if possible).

 While the tutors can help you come up with ideas for your essay, working with an actual draft will allow them to make concrete suggestions based on what you've already written that you can later use when you begin to revise.

 As you discuss your essay with a tutor, you'll be taking notes--either directly on your draft or on a separate piece of paper--about the topics covered during your session so that you can have a record of what you've learned.
 The tutors aren't allowed to write on your essay.

 The tutors can't do your work for you; they won't "fix" your paper so you can earn a higher grade.
 Becoming a good writer takes time and practice.
 If you come to the Valle Verde Writing Center with a willingness to learn, however, you will leave with greater knowledge about how to produce a successful college essay.

 While we encourage you to visit the Writing Center in person, you can also take advantage of our online tutoring services.
-Any EPCC student can submit an essay for review by attaching it to an email for the writing center.
+Online tutoring is provided by the Valle Verde Writing Center only; any EPCC student can submit an essay for review by attaching it to the email for the Valle Verde writing center.